davidhintelmann/chatzilla/README.md

 <!-- ![overview](docs/imgs/<image>.png) -->

+Checkout the `demo.ipynb` jupyter notebook to get a quick demo on the capabilties of this library.

+## Take a Gander

-You can also jump into `chat.py` to extend an ongoing conversation.
+- Jump into `demo/chat.py` to extend an ongoing conversation.

-chatzilla folder is the package developed as described below.
+- chatzilla folder is the package developed as shown below.

 ## Features